engagementgamelab/AtStake_v2/README.md

-# NOTE: this version of @Stake is now DEPRECATED.
+# NOTE: this version of @Stake is now DEPRECATED. v3, an HTML5 port, is now active [here](https://github.com/engagementgamelab/at-stake-v3).

 @Stake
 =======